A 3-Step Process to Building Out a Dispute Management System

-No system is perfect in every situation, though.
-A small business catering to a limited niche has different needs than a mega-retailer with millions of customers.
-It’s a delicate process because deploying the wrong dispute management software or processes means wasting considerable resources.
+Transaction dispute management is a delicate process.
+A small business catering to a limited niche has needs that are very different from a mega-retailer with millions of customers.
+Also, deploying the wrong software or processes means wasting considerable resources.
 In some cases, it may even make you more vulnerable to chargebacks than before.

 It’s possible to manage disputes on your own.
 However, this becomes increasingly difficult and unmanageable as the number of chargebacks filed against you every month rises.
 This is where a good dispute management system comes in handy.

-Your dispute management system has two fundamental purposes: reducing chargebacks wherever possible and recovering money from disputes that were filed without a valid reason.
+An effective dispute management system has two fundamental functions.
+First, you prevent disputes wherever possible.
+Then, you recover money from chargebacks that were filed without a valid reason through dispute representment.

 A well-suited dispute management system will save you both time and money when compared to running your chargeback management through manual, in-house processes.
 Having the right software, tools, and tactics in place can help you: